publiccodenet/about/roles/quality.md

 * be a programming languages polyglot
 * be diplomatic, strategically aware and able to be a strong advocate for the organization
 * be able to deliver constructive and actionable feedback
+* be an active particpant in the community you support

 ## What the codebase steward for quality does